bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * When using the `-id` or `-ia` options, the W0CHP CSS is installed, and any of your custom CSS settings before installing the W0CHP dashboard, are backed up in the event you want to restore the official dashboard (see last bullet point).
-This is done because the CSS in the offical Pi-Star is incompatible.
+This is done because the CSS in the official Pi-Star is incompatible.
 You can still manually map/change your CSS back when running W0CHP-Dash (see third bullet for details).
   * If you are already running W0CHP-Dash, AND you have custom or W0CHP-Dash CSS, no CSS changes, no matter which option you run this command with.